Can you spend time out of the wheelchair?

 unsupported.
 Then ankle weights would be strapped on to stretch

 tendons behind my knees.
-None of that is possible with the vent.
+None of that is possible with using the vent.

 How does a shower work for you?